How To Manage Your Money…Especially When You Don’t Have Any

 But you have other college expenses, and will need additional money to pay for them.
 So do you contact a professional financial planner?
 Keep a wad of money in a glass jar?
 Store your life savings under the mattress?

 If you have a sum of money from a job or a gift, consider investing it.
-This probably isn't the time to try day trading or Las Vegas style speculation; you just might need that cash in the near future!
-Investigate safe (slow growth) investments such as a bank Certificate of Deposit or a mutual fund.
-Speculative investments are out unless you have a lot of money that you can afford to lose.
+This probably isn’t the time to start trading your money on the stock market or risk your life savings in Las Vegas; you just might need that cash in the near future!
+Instead, you may want to consider safe (slow growth) investments such as a bank Certificate of Deposit or a mutual fund.
+High-risk investments are probably not a good idea, unless you have a lot of money that you can afford to lose.

 As you know, college and graduate school can cost a lot, so it’s best to be conservative with your money and manage it wisely each and every day.